 Spend some time discovering Waimakariri's country townships.
 Visit peaceful, rural Oxford and Rangiora, picturesque riverside Kaiapoi, coastal Woodend, or the newly developed resort town of Pegasus.
 There's some great shopping to be had, art galleries to explore, golf courses to play, and cafés and restaurants where you can relax and enjoy some regional fare, and perhaps a local craft beer or wine.

-Design your own foodie tour with the help of the North Canterbury Food & Wine Trail – a mapped-out showcase of the region's best food and wine experiences and artisan producers.
+Design your own foodie tour with the help of the North Canterbury Food & Wine Trail – a showcase of the region's best food and wine experiences and artisan producers.
 Meet some of these passionate people and taste their spoils at weekly farmers' markets held in many of the small townships.
 Alongside local meats, cheeses, and preserves, you'll find lots of tempting treats to sample amidst the buzzing atmosphere.
-Don't forget to stop at a roadside stall to get yourself some unique local flavour hits, or apron-up and grow your culinary skills with a lesson at the renowned cooking school, Seagars at Oxford.
+Don't forget to stop at a roadside stall to get yourself some unique local flavour hits.
+Discover more great places to eat out in the Waimakariri District.

 There's always some kind of event going on in the Waimakariri – whether sports, food and wine, arts and culture, festivals, fairs or markets you'll find its communities are a hive of activity most weekends.
 Check out an events calendar or ask a local what’s on, and come and join in on the happenings that really capture the spirit of this country lifestyle district.